apache/ignite/modules/platforms/python/docs/readme.rst

 -------------

 - *Python 3.4* or above (3.6 is tested),
-- Access to *Apache Ignite 2.5* node, local or remote.
-Higher versions of Ignite may or may not work.
+- Access to *Apache Ignite* node, local or remote.
+The current thin client version was tested on *Apache Ignite 2.5*.

 Installation